 HOW TO MAKE TODAY’S VEAL SHANK ROAST

 This recipe for veal shank starts with a good, long marinade.

 If you’re a marinade expert you’re welcome to experiment.
 But I went the classic Balkan marinade route: spices, mustard and oil.
-The best method is to rub these generously into the meat – the shank should be divided in 4-5 pieces, almost, but not all the way through, as you’ve seen on the photo above – and then wrap the meat in saran wrap and leave it in the fridge overnight.
+The best method is if you rub these generously into the meat.
+(Shank should almost be divided in 4-5 pieces, but not all the way through, as you can see on photo above.)
+Afterwards, wrap meat in saran wrap and leave it in the fridge overnight.